Air-cooled Chilled Water PlantPlant

 General Overview

-An air-cooled chilled water plant consists of an air-cooled chiller system and a chilled water loop system operating to meet the cooling demand in a facility.
+An air-cooled chilled water plant consists of an air-cooled chiller system and a chilled water loop system operating together to meet the cooling demand in a facility.
 The air-cooled chiller produces chilled water through the basic refrigeration cycle.
 The primary chilled water pump circulates the chilled water between the chiller and the chilled water loop.
 In some cases, a secondary chilled water pump distributes the chilled water produced by the chiller to air handling units (AHUs) in the building.

 Figure 1.
 Air-cooled chilled water plant.